 In the event of a spill on land, several different groups co-ordinate efforts to react quickly and effectively.
-Trans Mountain uses the Incident Command System.
+Trans Mountain uses the Incident Command System to effectively manage its response.
 This system allows for seamless coordinated action with government agencies and Aboriginal communities.

 For larger spills, government agencies such as the National Energy Board and provincial or municipal agencies will often share in the responsibility for command of the situation.
 Trans Mountain will always be present, and the National Energy Board will often be involved.
-Additional groups may include Environment Canada, the Transportation Safety Board and representatives from the province’s environment and emergency services agencies.
+Additional groups may include Environment Canada and representatives from the province’s environment and emergency services agencies.

 Trans Mountain also works with environmental consultants, spill response experts, emergency response consultants, response contractors (personnel and equipment), medical aid (contract company with ambulance on site), and wildlife rescue consultants.
 Additionally, Western Canadian Spill Services supplies equipment, training and coordination exercises for the oil industry in Alberta.

-At the report of a land-based spill, Trans Mountain’s 24/7 control centre operator will activate a safe pipeline shutdown.
-This would set off a series of emergency procedures, which include shutting down pump facilities and isolating the area by closing valves, notifying key responders and documenting conditions and actions.
+Upon receiving, a report of a land-based spill, Trans Mountain’s 24/7 control centre operator will activate a safe pipeline shutdown.
+This would launch a series of emergency procedures, which include shutting down pump facilities and isolating the suspected spill area by closing valves, notifying key responders and documenting conditions and actions.
 Ground field staff or aerial patrols are sent out to investigate the area in question.
 Until the cause of the alarm has been established, control operators are not authorized to re-start the line or resume operations.
-This requires approval from two directors.
+Pipeline restart after a report and shutdown due to a suspected leak follows a strict protocol and requires approval from two directors.

 A safe pipeline shutdown is an orderly action plan including pump facilities along the line: